Kobold: Mandrake root dolls

 Plant-people, Alraun (mandrake) ―engraving by Thomas Cross, Sr. (fl.
 1632-1682), frontispiece to Praetorius (1668) [1666] Anthropodemus Plutonicus.

 The HdA categorizes Alrune as a dragon name.
 In English, "mandrake" is easily seen as a "-drake" or "dragon" name.
-In German, a reference needs be made to the Latin form mandragora where -dragora came to be regarded as meaning a dragon.
+In German, a reference needs to be made to the Latin form mandragora where -dragora came to be regarded as meaning a dragon.

-Since the mandrake do not natively grown in Germany, the so-called Alrune dolls were manufactured out of the available roots such as bryony of the gourd family, gentian, and tormentil (Blutwurz).
+Since the mandrake does not natively grown in Germany, the so-called Alrune dolls were manufactured out of the available roots such as bryony of the gourd family, gentian, and tormentil (Blutwurz).
 The lore surrounding them is thus more like a charm whose possession brought luck and fortune, supposedly through the agency of some spirit, rather than a house-haunting kobold.
-The alraune doll was also known by names such as glücksmännchen (generic name for such dolls) and galgenmännlein.
-It is a mistake to consider such alraun dolls as completely equivalent to the kobald, the household spirit, in Grimm's opinion.
+The alraun doll was also known by names such as glücksmännchen (generic name for such dolls) and galgenmännlein.
+It is a mistake to consider such alraun dolls as completely equivalent to the kobold, the household spirit, in Grimm's opinion.
 (Note: "The alraun[e] or gallowsmannikin (Galgenmännlein) in (Grimms 1816) Deutsche Sagen nos.
 83 84 is not properly a kobold, but a semi-diabolic being carved out of a root".)

 But the kobold kind known as Alrune (alrûne) did indeed exist locally in the folklore of the north, in Saterland, Lower Saxony.
 (Note: Strackerjan (1867) No. 265.
 According to No. 264, "Alrun" is a special type of "kobold" (though this is not current in the Oldenburg area).)
 Alrune was also recognized as a kobold-name in Friesland, and even Switzerland.
 (Note: Thorpe cites Grimm's DM so he realizes this is a term for a plant root (kräuzer).)
 (Note: In the south, "Heinzelmännchen" confusingly carries the different meaning of mandrake root (Alraun, Alraunwurzel).
 Perhaps this explains why Arrowsmith lists mandrake names (Allerünken, Alraune, Galgenmännlein) as synonyms for kobold in the south.)